fbpx

 Day 4: Florac to Les Vans via Mont Lozère

-The optional extra today takes you back over Mont Lozère via the Col du Pré de la Dame (1474m) for some more spectacular views.
+The optional extra ride today takes you back over Mont Lozère via the Col du Pré de la Dame (1474m) for some more spectacular views.

 Classic route: 96km with 1540m ascent [ride profile]